deniztotuk/Arenosa-SV/README.md

 Another scatterplot was produced with `Proportions_vs_Geodist.R`.
 This script outputs a scatterplot which shows relations with proportion of candidate genes vs geographic distance between them.
 This script takes two input files  `propotion_overlapping_cand.tsv` and  `distance_between_geo_group.tsv`.
 The `propotion_overlapping_cand.tsv` created by calculating number of overlapping candidate genes for each group and dividing it by total number of candidate genes annotated per geographic group.
 The file was created manually.

+### Gene Onthology

+For performing GO analysis for finding potential gene enrichments `GO.R` script was used.
+This script takes TAIR annotated `.tsv` files as input and ouputs GO results in `.tsv` format.